 One of the prerequisites listed on the AAD Connect support page is to ensure the Turn on PowerShell Transcription GPO is set to Not Configured. … [ Continue reading ]

 During a conversation with my peers, the discussion came up on how to determine what environment a tenant is located in (usually between Commercial and Government).
-Typically, the easiest way to determine this is to look at your account SKUs.
-For example, from PowerShell, the cmdlet Get-MsolAccountSku will return a list of SKUs available in your tenant.… [ Continue reading ]
+Typically, the easiest way to determine this is to look at your account SKUs. … [ Continue reading ]

 As luck would have it, I have one more update to deliver today.